 Have proper communication guidelines in place

 Good teamwork is essential for the efficient completion of any agile project, or any other type of project, for that matter.
 However, it is especially important in the scrum framework in which every sprint comes with its own stated objective and the team members would need to collaborate closely if they are to achieve those objectives.
-Having strong, uninterrupted communication amongst the team member is then crucial.
+Having strong, uninterrupted communication among the team member is then crucial.

 To this end, a foolproof communication strategy should be devised for all the team members to follow.
 This avoids any confusion regarding communication protocols and also bottlenecks that may arise because of that.
 Setting up communication guidelines is particularly useful when the team members are spread geographically and are working with each other remotely.

 Stand-ups or daily scrums are so much a part of scrum, they have become synonymous with each other in the imagination of those who follow the scrum framework of agility.
 Typically lasting up to fifteen minutes, these short meetings are, as the name suggests, performed standing up.
-The idea is for everyone to share their progress about tasks with the other team members, so that everyone remains on the same page.
+The idea is for everyone to share their progress about tasks with the other team members so that everyone remains on the same page.

 Kanban is among the most visually-oriented approaches to agile project management.
 Originally developed in Japan, it involves the use or color-coded cards to keep track of tasks(Fun fact: it was originally created to keep track of demand and supply of goods in a production line).
 These days, Kanban is widely used as a framework for agile project management.
 To successfully adopt Kanban, you could consider the following best practices.